RohanBhandari/MJ/Analysis/13TeV/README.md

 root -q -b DoAnalysis.C
 ```

-Then, you will have histogram files in `HistFiles`, plots in pdf format in `Figures` and tables of yields in Latex format in `Tables`.
+Then, you will have histogram files in `HistFiles`, plots in png format in `Figures` and tables of yields in Latex format in `Tables`.

 #### Possible improvements